Bishop Kemper School for Ministry

 TRANSCRIPTS

 BKSM’s registrar keeps each student’s record up to date.
 Transcripts must be shared with ecclesiastical authorities when requested (see “Progress Reports” above).
 Students may also request a copy of their transcripts.
-These will be shared electronically unless paper copies are absolutely necessary.
+These will be shared electronically.

 TUITION